High Altitude Myths

 Myth no. 5 – Children are more susceptible to altitude illness.

 Studies have shown that children have similar rates of AMS as adults.
 There is no evidence that children are more prone to altitude.
-If you follow the basic rules of acclimatization with a healthy child, they will do pretty well at high altitude.
-The main worry is that they might not be able to communicate their symptoms when suffering from altitude sickness.
+If you follow the basic rules of acclimatization with a healthy child, they will do pretty well at high altitudes.
+The main worry is that they might not communicate their symptoms when suffering from altitude sickness.
 Just like adults, children with AMS bounce back real quick with treatment.